Skip to content

 We publish the MLTE package on PyPi.
 Ensure you have properly incremented the version for the new release, as described in Versioning.

-To build the frontend and then the whole package, it is enough to execute the following command from the main repo folder:
+To build the frontend and then the whole package, it is enough to execute the following command from the main repo folder.
+Note that you need to have the venv and node environments properly setup before this will work.

 Once the package is built, publish the package to PyPi using a PyPi API token: